minprog/programming-1-hispeed/info/10 Syllabus.md

 # Fulltime Programmeren 1<br><span class="small">Studiewijzer / Syllabus</span>

-*Edition: Hi-speed, Fall 2016*
+*Edition: hi-speed, Spring 2017*

 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
-Languages include C, PHP, and JavaScript plus SQL, CSS, and HTML.
+Languages include C, Python, SQL, and JavaScript plus CSS and HTML.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
-Designed for concentrators and non-concentrators alike, with or without prior programming experience.
+Designed for majors and non-majors alike, with or without prior programming experience.

 This course is the first part of a two-course series aimed at students with *little or no prior programming experience* but a desire to understand